patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/typography/typography.md

 This page outlines PatternFly's typography principles and standards, including token values and usage information.

-You can place text content on a page using the text or title component:
+You can place text content on a page using the content or title component:
-- **[Text component:](/components/text)** Used to create formatted blocks of text content.
-Text accepts all general HTML text formatting tags, including heading, paragraph, and list styles.
+- **[Content component:](/components/content)** Used to create formatted blocks of text content.
+Content accepts all general HTML text formatting tags, including heading, paragraph, and list styles.
 - **[Title component:](/components/title)** Used specifically for headings or title text in components.
 Title is flexible and allows you to set the size of the text and heading level independently.

 ## PatternFly fonts